TheLucasSchwarz/zeroshotENGINE/docs/Tutorial_Get_Started.md

     "list": "union",
 }

-# Get the stop condition from the demo project
+# Define the stop condition from the demo project
 stop_condition = {
     0: {
         "condition": 0,